Tim Westwood: Pimp My Ride

 Westwood hosted the MTV series Pimp My Ride UK which ran for three seasons, from 2005 to 2007.

-The show is an adaption of the American MTV series Pimp My Ride, featuring one car in each episode being renovated and customized ("pimped") to match the owner's interests.
+The show was an adaption of the American MTV series Pimp My Ride, featuring one car in each episode being renovated and customized ("pimped") to match the owner's interests.

 A special episode of the show called "Pimp Madonna's Ride" aired on MTV on Sunday 19 February 2006, the eve of the release of the single "Sorry".
 The interior of the van was pimped by MTV UK for the single's music video, which was filmed in London in January 2006.
 The exterior of the vehicle was kept original.
 At the time, Pimp My Ride UK was the most successful MTV UK production of all time and the second highest rated show in the history of MTV Europe.

 Tim Westwood TV

 Westwood's official YouTube channel Tim Westwood TV has over 500 million video views and over 1 million subscribers.
 The channel has videos of freestyles and interviews from hip-hop and grime artists, including The Notorious B.I.G., Eminem, Jay-Z, Nas, Lil Wayne, Nicki Minaj, Will Smith, Drake, Amerado, and Rae Sremmurd.